cristicretu/MinMac/README.md

 ## Contributing

-Feel free to contribute to this project using our (contribution template!!!!!!!!!)[].
+Feel free to contribute to this project using our (contribution template!!!!!!!!)[].

 # Table of Contents